5 Spot-On Tips For Hosting Thanksgiving Or Any Holiday Meal

 Don’t fret if you don’t have multiple areas in your home to spread the serving stations out!
 When I lived in a much smaller home, my buffets were always set up on my kitchen counter.
 In that instance I grouped the dinner items together, the beverage items together and the dessert items together.

-When everyone has a full tummy and is relaxed from the frenzy of getting the food ready, the after-meal conversation is a wonderful place to learn family history, reminisce about shared memories, or to maybe even tease someone a little with a funny story from their past.
+When everyone has a tummy filled with delicious food and is relaxed from the frenzy of getting the food ready, the after-meal conversation is a wonderful place to learn family history, reminisce about shared memories, or maybe even tease someone a little with a funny story from their past.

 - Set out a bowl or a jar with slips of paper and pen and request that everyone write at least one thing they are thankful for.
 Pass the jar around during the meal, or assign one person (children love doing this!) to read them either during or after the meal.

 - Ask your guests to fill out a slip of paper, to be placed in a jar or a bowl, with a prayer request.
-Those requests could be included at the prayer at the beginning of the meal or talked about/prayed over as part of your after dinner conversation.
+Those requests could be included in the prayer at the beginning of the meal or talked about/prayed over as part of your after-dinner conversation.

 - Click HERE for a list of 10 questions to ask your family around the table.